 When your coffee whip recipe is ready to drink, snap a quick picture (you know you have to!) and then stir in the coffee foam into the milk to incorporate it.

-As pretty as it looks, you don’t want to drink the foam separately – the coffee flavor is extremely concentrated and it’s also very sweet on its own.
+As pretty as it looks, you don’t want to drink the foam separately – the coffee flavor is super concentrated and it’s also very sweet on its own.